blobtoolkit/blobtk/README.md

 ## About

 BlobTk contains a set of core functions used by BlobToolKit tools.
-Implemented in Rust, these functions are intended to be accessible from the command line, as python modules and web assembly code for use in javascript.
+Implemented in Rust, these functions are intended to be accessible from the command line, as python modules and will include web assembly code for use in javascript.

 ## Installing